dhh1128/codecraft.co/decoupling-interfaces-as-versions-evolve-part-1.md

 slug: decoupling-interfaces-as-versions-evolve-part-1
 redirect_from:
   - /2008/07/29/decoupling-interfaces-as-versions-evolve-part-1
+comments:
+  - author: Decoupling Interfaces as Versions Evolve, Part 2 &laquo; Software, Wetware, Webware
+    date: 2008-08-19 11:10:44
+    comment: >
+      [...]
+Interfaces as Versions Evolve, Part 2    This is part 2 of a series.
+You can read part 1 and part 3 as [...]
+  - author: Decoupling Interfaces as Versions Evolve, Part 3 &laquo; Software, Wetware, Webware
+    date: 2008-08-19 11:27:41
+    comment: >
+      [...]
+Interfaces as Versions Evolve, Part 3    This is part 3 of a series.
+You can read part 1 and part 2 as [...]
 ---
 <em>This is part 1 of a series.
 You can read <a title="Decoupling Interfaces as Versions Evolve, Part 2" href="decoupling-interfaces-as-versions-evolve-part-3.md">part 3</a> as well.</em>
 <h3>The Goal</h3>
 Software interfaces were invented to promote <a href="http://en.wikipedia.org/wiki/Encapsulation_(classes_-_computers)" target="wikipedia">encapsulation</a> and <a href="http://www.cs.unc.edu/~stotts/COMP145/modules.html" target="_blank">loose coupling</a>.
 In theory this enables developing and deploying without undue interdependence, which is a <em>very</em> good thing.